LucasMoskun/aDai-Wallet-Balance-Timeline-Display/README.md

 It runs in the browswer as a node/react application that connects with metamask to interact with the web3 aDai smart contract.

-It runs locally, there are two parts -- a server, that just stores persistant data, and a react browser frontend
+It runs locally, there are two parts -- a server, that just stores persistant data, and a react browser frontend.

 ## requirements
 * https://www.npmjs.com/get-npm